 The company must demonstrate it has the financial capacity to employ the sponsored worker into the future.
 This is assessed using financial documents such as tax returns, BAS statements, and financial reports.

-If you are a small business employer, you must be wondering if there is minimum turnover for your business to sponsor an employer.
-Click here to find out more or contact our team of experts at Pathway to Aus for further assistance.
+If you are a small business employer, you must be wondering if there is a minimum turnover for your business to sponsor an employer.
+Click here to find out more or contact our team of experts at Pathway to Aus for further information and assistance.

 4. Minimum Salary Requirements